-- For long lasting challenges, enter in the last 24 hours.
+- For long-lasting challenges, enter in the last 24 hours.
 It doesn’t make a difference for the final results are most of the voting sessions by others happen at the last minute anyway.
-You’ll save time and be able to do other things of your life, like reading my blog.
-But, if the challenge is in “locked” state, you’ll need a key to unlock it and enter the challenge.
+You’ll save time and be able to do other things in your life, like reading my blog.
+But, if the challenge is in the “locked” state, you’ll need a key to unlock it and enter the challenge.

 - Generally speaking, for me at least, I perform better in very specific challenge themes.
-Exemple for narrow theme is “flying birds”.
-But “Your best shot” is way more general theme and it is difficult to get a good score in these challenges because you are competing with very talented photographers.
+An example of the narrow theme is “flying birds”.
+But “Your best shot” is a way more general theme and it is difficult to get a good score in these challenges because you are competing with very talented photographers.

 - If you are not sure to understand the theme meaning, open the challenge and look at the current guru picks or the current ranking.
-You’ll see lots of photos, best ranking ones are the theme best representation of the theme.
+You’ll see lots of photos, the best ranking ones are the theme’s best representation of the theme.

-- If you enter late in a challenge, you may be ask for a key as the challenge may be in a “locked” state.
+- If you enter late in a challenge, you may be asked for a key as the challenge may be in a “locked” state.
 Users without special keys will be kept out.